facebookresearch/salina/salina_cl/scenarios/README.md

 A CRL Scenario is a sequence of training and testing tasks.
 Each task is associated with:
 * a SaLinA agent that corresponds to the environment (with auto-reset)
-* Additional informations, and particularly the `n_interactions` value that represents the number of environment steps allowed for the task.
+* Additional informations, and particularly the `n_steps` value that represents the number of environment steps allowed for the task.
 Note that this is the role of the algorithm  to take into account this maximum number of interactions.

 ## Provided Scenarios